00ikaros/shoot/README.md

-# shoot
+# this is readme

-import pandas as pd
+you are hilarious